 The output from the Risk Management and Internal Control Framework assessment is presented to ERC for review and approval before submission to Group.
-The 2022 assessment confirmed that LGIMI's risk management framework was well established with appropriate risk oversight.
+The 2023 assessment confirmed that the LGIM Divisions risk management framework was well established with appropriate risk oversight.